Software-Engineering-Arena/SWE-Arena/README.md

 ## Privacy Policy

-Your interactions are anonymized and used solely for improving SWE Arena and FM benchmarking.
-By using SWE Arena, you agree to our Terms of Service.
+Your interactions are anonymized and used solely for improving SWE-Arena and FM benchmarking.
+By using SWE-Arena, you agree to our Terms of Service.

 ## Future Plans